Common Name(s): Snakewood, Letterwood, Amourette

 Allergies/Toxicity: Although severe reactions are quite uncommon, Snakewood has been reported as a skin and respiratory irritant.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: As a rare and small tree, prices for surfaced and milled Snakewood that display the characteristic snakeskin pattern are perhaps the most expensive of any exotic lumber worldwide in terms of per-boardfoot cost.
-Less figured sections of the wood are usually sold for much lower prices.
+Less figured sections of the wood are usually sold for much lower prices (under the name Amourette).
 Snakewood is also commonly sold in full and half log forms, which typically include significant pith checking and areas of both figured and non-figured wood, which can result in high wastage.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Inlay, veneer, violin bows, tool handles, and other small turned or specialty objects.

 Comments: One look at a highly figured piece of Brosimum guianense and it’s easy to see why it’s called Snakewood: the dramatic specks and splotches bear a close resemblance to the skin of a snake.
 Such figuring can be so pronounced that it has been compared to the writing of hieroglyphics, and is sometimes called Letterwood.